 The pancreas is a gland located behind the stomach, near the first section of the small intestine.
 It sends digestive juices into the small intestine that help break down food.
-The pancreas also releases hormones that help control blood sugar levels.
+The pancreas also releases hormones (such as insulin) that help control blood sugar levels.

 Pancreatic disorders encompass a range of diseases that frequently result in troublesome symptoms and heighten the risk for developing decreased functioning of the pancreas (resulting in diabetes and maldigestion) and, rarely, cancer.

 Ohio State has a specialized Pancreas Clinic to care for patients with pancreatic disorders.
 In addition, Ohio State offers superb care for those with diabetes and for pancreatic cancer.
 Patients often visit Ohio State for care related to these disorders: